 Newspapers and magazines

-Cambodia’s English-language newspapers, the Cambodia Daily (published daily except Sunday) and the Phnom Penh Post (Mon–Fri) can be found at newsstands around Phnom Penh, Battambang, Siem Reap and Sihanoukville.
-The Cambodia Daily carries a selection of foreign and domestic news, while the Phnom Penh Post contains Cambodian news and features.
+Cambodia’s two English-language newspapers – the Cambodia Daily (cambodiadaily.com; published daily except Sun) and the Phnom Penh Post (phnompenhpost.com; Mon–Fri) – can be found at newsstands in larger cities.
 It’s also worth looking out for the several English-language magazines.
-Asia Life (free from cafés and restaurants) is the Time Out of Phnom Penh with a host of articles related to new things happening in the city.
-Southeast Asia Globe ($4) is available in Western bars and restaurants; it takes a broader look at current affairs and economic events in the region, and includes items of consumer interest.
-Bayon Pearnik, a free satirical monthly, available in Western restaurants and bars in Phnom Penh, usually contains a travel feature on an unusual Cambodian destination and advertises bar and club launches.
-From time to time, new magazines come along; they are always worth checking out, although they often don’t last long, as demand is limited.
+Asia Life (asialifemagazine.com; free from cafés and restaurants) is the Time Out of Phnom Penh with a host of articles related to new things happening in the city.
+Bayon Pearnik (bayonpearnik.com), a free satirical monthly, available in Western restaurants and bars in Phnom Penh, includes travel features and news of bar and club launches.